See our How It Works page for more info.

 We are headquartered in Provo, Utah, but our team and network of researchers are located all over the world.

-5. At times, it may be necessary to conduct preliminary phase(s) of research before we can focus on your ultimate objective.
+4. At times, it may be necessary to conduct a preliminary phase (or phases) of research before we can focus on your ultimate objective.
 For example, if your ancestor(s) immigrated to the United States from Europe, it may be necessary to carry out a phase of research focusing on United States records before we have the necessary information to efficiently research European records.
 In the long run, this approach is much more cost-efficient and the chances of positive research findings are increased.

-9. The scoping fee is non-refundable.
-The scoping process allows our researchers to review your project and determine its feasibility.
-If our researchers determine your project is not feasible, after an assessment of the information you provide, you will be provided with a Feasibility Assessment, consisting of their insight and recommendations.
-The extensive time devoted to your project by Trace and professional genealogists precludes refunds of the scoping fee, even if a research proposal cannot be provided.
+8. The assessment fee is non-refundable.
+The assessment process allows our team and our researchers to review your project and determine its feasibility.
+The extensive time devoted to your project by Trace and professional genealogists precludes refunds of the assessment fee, even if a research proposal cannot be provided.

 1. Research proposals outline research that is to be conducted by the researcher(s).
 Due to the nature of genealogical research, research outcomes cannot be guaranteed.
 Accepting and paying for a research proposal serves as an agreement for services rendered as outlined in the proposed research plan(s), regardless of whether the research results in positive or negative findings.
 All findings, whether positive or negative, will be reported to the client, as outlined in the accepted research plan(s).

 2. The research outlined in the accepted proposal - and only the research outlined in the accepted proposal - will be conducted; no additional research will be conducted as a part of this research project.
-Should the client wish for additional searches to be conducted, they may either discuss the possibility of additional searches with their Account Manager before paying for the proposal or they may discuss a subsequent phase(s) of research (at an additional cost) upon completion of this project.
+Should the client wish for additional searches to be conducted, they may either discuss the possibility of additional searches with Trace before paying for the proposal, or they may discuss a subsequent phase(s) of research (at an additional cost) upon completion of this project.
 It is not always possible to accommodate requests for additional research - such requests are reviewed on a case-by-case basis.
 If additional searches are added to the existing research plan before the plan is accepted, the researcher may change the cost of the plan, to accommodate for the extra time and/or additional travel or repository expenses.
 Please understand changes cannot be made to the research plan or cost once a proposal has been accepted.

-3. The proposed research plan(s) is customized to the objective(s) agreed upon by the client at the beginning of the scoping phase.
+3. The proposed research plan(s) is customized to the objective(s) agreed upon by the client at the beginning of the assessment phase.
 As such, objective(s) cannot be changed after accepting and paying for a research proposal.
 Subsequent phases of research can be arranged if client desires further research of additional objective(s).

 4. In accepting and paying for a research plan(s), client acknowledges they have provided all information, previous research attempts, and records they have applicable to the research subject(s) and objective(s) of this research.
 All information and records provided by the client were reviewed by members of our team and researcher(s) to create the customized research plan(s).
 If information and records were not disclosed by the client before payment we are not responsible for any duplicated research efforts or records and client is still required to pay for these efforts.

 5. When possible, we provide estimates of the time it will take to conduct the outlined research.
 While we do our best to conduct research as quickly as possible, there can be unforeseen and uncontrollable delays.
 This can include delays in beginning work on a project.
 As such, any provided commencement and completion dates are merely estimates and we cannot guarantee completion within the provided estimates.
-We will provide updates, as they are available, to keep the client appraised of delays and progress on the project.
+We will provide updates, as they are available, to keep the client apprised of delays and progress on the project.
 Trace will not cancel a project or provide a refund if a project commences later than anticipated or is completed later than anticipated.

 7. Upon completion of the project, client may contact Trace if they have any questions about their deliverables.
 Such questions must be submitted in writing within 45 days of the date the deliverables are provided to the client; we cannot promise to answer questions about the report or other deliverables beyond this timeframe.
 In addition, we are unable to answer questions regarding research which reach beyond the scope of the purchased research plan - this service is for the purpose of clarifying information about the deliverables themselves.